ASzc/swn-drill-map/README.md

 ### Output files

-- `systems.json`: JSON array of
+Data structures may be written in both json and yaml format.
+If you don't have PyYAML installed, only json will be written.

+- `systems`:
   - System Name
   - Offset Coordinates
   - Cube Coordinates
-- `direct_distances.json`: JSON object of
+- `hex_distances`:
   - System Name
-  - Distances to every System if a single jump were possible
+    - Hex Distances to every System
+- `paths`:
+  - Spike Drive Level
+    - Start System Name
+      - End System Name
+        - null if not reachable **OR**
+        - list of systems in the path
+        - time cost (in days)

 ## References